sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L10_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 1. Validate the message in the **Permit popup** window, and confirm by clicking **Permit**.
 1. Wait for this to complete successfully.

+   > **Important**: If you see the message "This pipeline needs permission to access resources before this run can continue to Docker Compose to ACI", click on View, Permit and Permit again.
+This is needed to allow the pipeline to create the resource.

    > **Note**: The deployment may take a few minutes to complete.
 The CD definition consists of the following tasks:
     - **Resources** : it is prepared to automatically trigger based on CI pipeline completion.
 It also download the repository for the bicep file.
     - **Variables (for Deploy stage)** connects to the variable group to consume the Azure Key Vault secret **acr-secret**
     - **AzureResourceManagerTemplateDeployment** deploys the Azure Container Instance (ACI) using bicep template and provides the ACR login parameters to allow ACI to download the previously created container image from Azure Container Registry (ACR).